-Step 7: Getting keyword ideas
+Step 7: Getting the right keyword ideas

 Of course, at some point of your keyword research, you will notice that you are getting out of ideas.
 This is completely normal.
 And for this reason, we arrive at our last step of the keyword research methodology: getting keyword ideas.

 As we already discussed, the Keyword Planner is a great tool for generating keyword ideas, and evaluating their potential to bring high-quality traffic to our website.